taneja-yash/sql-data-warehouse-project/README.md

-# sql-data-warehouse-project
+# Data Warehouse and Analytics Project

-Modern Data Warehouse with SQL Server, including ETL processes, data modeling, and analytics.
+This project demonstrates a comprehensive data warehousing and analytics solution.
+From building a data warehouse to generating actionable business insights.